With no precipitation since May 14th when Phase I Fire Restrictions were imposed, restrictions are now being elevated to Phase II.

 Interestingly Prescott Creeks seems to have too much familiarity with wildfire.
 Watson Woods Riparian Preserve experienced a wildfire in 1997 that was the result of a cigarette butt carelessly tossed into a pile of cardboard.
 That fire burned nearly 30% of the Preserve.
-Since then the area has experienced at least three other fires of various sizes and intensities.
 Since then, there have been several other, less severe, wildfires.

 Please adhere to the Stage II Fire Restrictions to protect public health by reducing the number of preventable human-caused wildfires.
 This also protects wildlife and riparian habitats like those at Watson Woods Riparian Preserve.